Yellow admiral: Larva

 The caterpillars vary from black to grey, yellow-green or brown, with lighter coloured lines and spots running laterally along its back.
 They are covered in several rows of spiny protrusions.
 They have six true legs, and ten prolegs.

 They prefer to eat nettles and, depending upon availability, feed on Urtica incisa, Urtica urens, Parietaria debilis, Pipturus argenteus, Parietaria australis, Parietaria cardiostegia, Parietaria judaica, and Soleirolia soleirolii.
 They feed at night; during the day they hide in a curled leaf for protection.

 They grow to about 30 mm long before pupating.
 The pupa is about 20 mm long and is grey or brownish, with sharp bumps and has two white/silver spots on each side.

 Adult

 The flight period of the adult covers all the warmer months of the year and so varies with location, e.g. in Tasmania it is from November to May, while in Victoria it is from September to April.
 Individuals may live for several months.
 The adults feed on nectar from available flowers, and sometimes sap seepage from trees.
 Normally the last of the season's brood survive as larvae until the next season, but in some areas it survives as a dormant adult over winter.

 Parasites

-In New Zealand the yellow admiral pupae have been parasitised by both the self introduced wasp species Echthromorpha intricatoria as well as the introduced wasp Pteromalus puparum.
+In New Zealand the pupae have been parasitised by the self-introduced wasp species Echthromorpha intricatoria and the introduced wasp Pteromalus puparum.